kiva/aries-key-guardian/README.md

    docker-compose up
    ```

+#### Just-in-Time Wallets

+"Just-in-Time Wallets" refers to the ability to create a wallet for a given ID if one is missing.
+While you can always
+do this by hitting the /v1/escrow/create route, you might also want this to happen automatically if you instead hit the
+/v1/escrow/verify route and discover that you don't have a wallet to verify access to.

+To enable Just-in-Time Wallets, you need to set 2 environment variables:
+1. `JIT_WALLETS_ENABLED` should be set to `true`.
+This enabled the Just-in-Time wallet flow.
+2. `INTEGRATION_CONTROLLER` should be set to the address of the Controller which is responsible for coordinating access
+   to the guardianship system.
+This controller is expected to have a `/v1/api/onboard` route which accepts a base ID and
+   returns the ID of the agent that was created.
+This route should be responsible for coordinating the onboarding of new
+   users of the system.
+Typically, this means creating a new wallet, configuring an access mechanism, and issuing a
+   credential to that new wallet.
+As an example, it might be set to `"kiva-controller:8081"`.

+You can set these environment variables locally in your generated .env file, using kubernetes secrets, or in whichever
+manner works best for your deployment.

 ### Testing

 To run tests, you can either run them from inside a docker container or locally from your Mac.